Co-founders of Whistler's Pangea Pod Hotel bring a world of experience

-A new Whistler hotel “unlike anything else in Canada” is inching towards its completion date this summer, but for the husband-and-wife team behind the project, the story is about much more than simply a new place to sleep.
+For the husband-and-wife team behind Whistler’s Pangea Pod Hotel, the story is about much more than simply a new place to sleep.

 For his wife, Jelena, the new venture came about “after travelling the world extensively with my husband.”